shumz87/gmoot-table/README.md

 I created this very quickly after the mint as no other rarity tool exists at the moment.
 A Friday evening well spent.

-NOTE: This is just to help you get an idea of how rare an item may be, but is not a definitive rarity score.
+**NOTE: This is just to help you get an idea of how rare an item may be, but is not a definitive rarity score.
+Official rarity calculation will likely be more complex than just the number of occurances of a single attribute**

 If you find this helpful and would like to support me, feel free to (but don't feel obligated!) to donate to my SOL address below.